docker/docs/content/manuals/security/for-admins/enforce-sign-in/methods.md

 > [!NOTE]
 >
-> The configuration profiles method is available with Docker Desktop version 4.35 and later.
+> The configuration profiles method is in [Early Access](/manuals/release-lifecycle.md)
+> and is available with Docker Desktop version 4.36 and later.

 Configuration profiles are a feature of macOS that let administrators distribute configuration information to the Macs they manage.
 It is the safest method to